 Two years before the mine is exhausted, the company must present the "Plano de Fechamento de Mina" (Mining Closure Plan, or PAFEM) to SUPRAM for approval, according to the "Deliberação Normativa COPAM no 127".
-This regulation also enforces that all mining activities in the state of Minas Gerais must include the rehabilitation plan of degraded areas.
+This regulation enforces that all mining activities in the state of Minas Gerais must include the rehabilitation plan of degraded areas and defines its reference terms.